jbcodeforce/kafka-streams-samples/README.md

 Streams topology could be tested outside of Kafka run time environment using the [TopologyTestDriver](https://kafka.apache.org/25/javadoc/org/apache/kafka/streams/TopologyTestDriver.html).
 Each test defines the following elements:

 * a simple configuration for the test driver, with input and output topics
-* a kafka streams topology or pipeline to test
+* a Kafka streams topology or pipeline to test
 * a set of tests to define data to send to input topic and assertions on the expected results coming from the output topic.

 #### Understanding the topology test driver